Japan’s halal food market poised for growth amid rising Muslim demand

 “While exact certification numbers are difficult to obtain, Japanese export-oriented companies are increasingly seeking halal certification, especially in the food ingredient and cosmetics sectors,” says Shinya Yokoyama, co-founder of Food Diversity Inc., Japan’s leading halal food information provider.

 At home, Japan’s halal market primarily serves the country's growing Muslim population and inbound Muslim tourists.
-According to Kyodo News, Japan’s Muslim population reached around 350,000 at the start of 2024, up from 110,000 in 2010, a more than threefold increase.
+According to Kyodo News, Japan’s Muslim population grew from 110,000 in 2010 to 350,000 at the start of 2024

 Over the past decade, halal-friendly restaurants have sprung up across Japan, though they remain heavily concentrated in large cities such as Tokyo, Kyoto, and Osaka.